etoobian/EnP_2025Labs/Lab01_Collab/Lab01_TeamCollabSetup.md

 ## 7 Reflection Questions (Individual)

 1. What was your role and what did you learn about team coordination?
+My role was report writing and data visualization.
+I learned how to coordinate with my team using Git and avoid conflicts.
 2. How did the Kanban system help (or hinder) your progress?
+The Kanban board helped organize our tasks and made teamwork easier and clearer.
 3. What’s one improvement you would apply in a real consulting project?
+I would spend more time checking data results before writing the report to improve accuracy.

 ------------------------------------------------------------------------